Weak continuous measurements require more work than strong ones: Dynamical model of quantum measurement

-Finally, the ancilla is read out in the basis set by the dephasing process, here the energetic eigenbasis ((3) in Fig.~\ref{fig:measurement-protocol}).
-We assume that the dephasing process singles out a set of macroscopically distinguishable states of the ancilla, which can be read via a classical measurement (either directly in the ancilla if it is a macroscopic degree of freedom, like a large-amplitude field mode, or indirectly via its impact in the environment, for instance via the light it emits).
-As we required the dephasing to be complete during the objectification step, this process corresponds only to information acquisition, without exchange of energy. \Cyril{The only impact of the readout process} in the quantum state describing the system and \lorenanew{the} ancilla is the selection of an element of the classical mixture, just as a measurement performed on a probabilistic ensemble of classical systems.
+The only impact of the readout process in the quantum state describing the system and the ancilla is the selection of an element of the classical mixture, just as a measurement performed on a probabilistic ensemble of classical systems.
 While in principle all $\ket{n}$ can be perfectly discriminated (being orthogonal quantum states), it is more reasonable to assume that macroscopically distinguishable observables will correspond to coarse-grained subsets of those states.
 A convenient way to introduce such subsets is via a set of orthogonal projectors $\hat{\Pi}_r = \sum_n p(r|n) \hat \Pi_n$, where $\hat\Pi_n = \ket{n}\bra{n}$ and where the index $r$, the measurement outcome, labels the distinguishable coarse-grained subspaces.
 We furthermore require $\sum_r \hat\Pi_r = \idop$ and $\hat\Pi_r \hat\Pi_{r'} = \delta_{r,r'}\hat\Pi_r$ such that $p(r|n)$ is a piecewise-constant function with values in $\{0,1\}$.
-Injecting the latter relation \lorenanew{into} \lorenanew{Eq.}~\eqref{eq:full-system-ancilla-state-after-dephasing} leads to:
+Injecting the latter relation into Eq.~\eqref{eq:full-system-ancilla-state-after-dephasing} leads to:

 \be \hat{\rho}_{SA}\left(t_f\right)&=& \sum_r p_r {\hat{\rho}_{SA|r}}(t_f), \ee with \be {\hat{\rho}_{SA|r}}(t_f) = \frac{1}{p_r}\sum_n p_n p(r|n) {\hat{\rho}}_{S|n}\otimes\hat\Pi_n, \ee and $p_r = \sum_n p_n p(r|n)$ the probability of obtaining the outcome $r$.